 Across beginner fitness communities, the same mistakes surface repeatedly.
 Knowing them in advance shortens your learning curve significantly.

-The 2-minute warm-up is not optional.
+1. Skipping the warm-up to save time The 2-minute warm-up is not optional.
 Cold muscles are less pliable, less coordinated, and more injury-prone.
 Skipping the warm-up may save 2 minutes and cost you 2 weeks.

-HIIT videos are compelling.
+2. Chasing goal-specific workouts before building the foundation HIIT videos are compelling.
 “Shred in 7 days” content is everywhere.
-Beginners who jump to advanced programs before owning the foundational movement patterns don’t progress faster — they stall earlier and injure more often.
+Beginners who jump to advanced programs before owning the foundational movement patterns don’t progress faster β they stall earlier and injure more often.
 The Foundation-First Framework exists precisely because this sequencing mistake is the most common and most preventable.

-Muscle soreness 24–48 hours after a workout is normal and expected — it’s a sign your muscles are adapting.
+3. Training through pain (not soreness) Muscle soreness 24β48 hours after a workout is normal and expected β it’s a sign your muscles are adapting.
 Sharp pain during a movement, or pain that persists beyond 48 hours, is a signal to stop and assess.
 The distinction matters: soreness is productive discomfort; pain is a warning.

-The research on habit formation is clear: scheduled exercise at a consistent time of day produces significantly better adherence than “whenever I have time” approaches (PMC, 2024).
+4. Inconsistent scheduling The research on habit formation is clear: scheduled exercise at a consistent time of day produces significantly better adherence than “whenever I have time” approaches (PMC, 2024).
 Block your three workout days like appointments.

-Adding rounds, cutting rest, and increasing reps all at once in week 2 is a reliable way to create burnout or overtraining.
+5. Progressing too fast Adding rounds, cutting rest, and increasing reps all at once in week 2 is a reliable way to create burnout or overtraining.
 Change one variable at a time.
-The program above does this for you — follow the progression as written.
+The program above does this for you β follow the progression as written.

 Building the Habit That Sticks